Unticketed passenger removed from Delta flight in Salt Lake City, police say

 It says Fleurizard told police he was in Utah on snowboarding trip to Park City but had to get home to see family members who'd flown in from Florida.
 He said a friend gave him a free "buddy pass" for Southwest Airlines and that was the ticket he used to get through security, but the flight he intended to get on was full so he went to the Delta gate.

-According to the complaint, "Fleuizard admitted he had made a mistake and was only trying get home."
+According to the complaint, Fleurizard "admitted he had made a mistake and was only trying get home."

 Salt Lake City Police tell CBS News officers were called to a gate in the A Concourse by the airline around 10:30 a.m. local time following an "on-board incident involving Mr. Fleurizard while the aircraft was preparing to depart."